Justin Amash Says Americans ‘Don’t Have To Settle’ For What Democrats Or Republicans Are ‘Selling’

-Libertarian-leaning independent, former Republican, and frequent Donald Trump critic Justin Amash took to Twitter Sunday to continue his attack on the two-party system that he believes is ruining America.
+Libertarian-leaning independent Justin Amash, who has been very critical of President Donald Trump since leaving the Republican Party, took to Twitter Sunday to continue his attack on the two-party system that he believes is ruining America.

 “The two parties have failed to uphold our Constitution and protect our rights,” he tweeted.
 “You don’t have to settle for what they’re selling.”